Thermodynamic Casimir Effect in the large-n limit: The free energy

 \subsection{Discretization of the problem}

 Using a numerical method we now calculate the potential $U(z)$ and the corresponding eigensystem self-consistently.
 Therefore the model needs to be discrete along the $z$-axis.
-We introduce a discretization of the $z$-direction with $N$ points and the lattice constant $a$ in the sense that $z\to z_i$ with $z_i\in\{a,2a,3a,...,Na\}$.
-The lattice constant is chosen to be $a=1$ without loss of generality.
+We introduce a discretization of the $z$-direction with $L$ points and set the lattice constant $a=1$ without loss of generality, such that $z\to z_{i}$ with $z_{i}\in\{1,2,3,...,L\}$.

 This discretization leads to some more changes.
-At first the number of eigenvalues $\epsilon_{\nu}$ and functions $\varphi_{\nu}$ is restricted to the number of discrete points $N$.
+At first the number of eigenvalues $\epsilon_{\nu}$ and functions $\varphi_{\nu}$ is restricted to the number of discrete points $L$.
 At second there is also a change of the dispersion relation in the corresponding bulk model.
-The $q^2$ in the second term of the right hand side of equation (\ref{eq:UvonZ}) has to be replaced by the dispersion relation
+The $q^{2}$ in the second term of the right hand side of equation (\ref{eq:UvonZ}) has to be replaced by the dispersion relation

 of a lattice theory.
 Due to the periodicity of (\ref{eq:DispRel}) the integration with respect to $q$ is restricted to the first Brillouin zone.
+Implementing these modifications, the potential $U(z)$ displayed in (\ref{eq:UvonZ}) becomes